mataskuntipalo/Assignments/README.md

  #How to compile and run
  - Download or clone : https://github.com/mataskuntipalo/Assignments.git
  - Open Command Prompt/Terminal
- - Use cd followed by the directory name.
+ - Use "cd" followed by the directory name.
- - Compile program by javac filename.java into the command line.
+ - Compile program by "javac filename.java" into the command line.
- - Run  program by  java filename.
+ - Run program by "java filename"